monowai/flockdata.org/fd-shell/README.md

 From the shell you can ingest delimited data by supplying its content model profile `profile.json`

-`import --data "data/fd-cow.txt, model/countries.json;data/states.csv, model/states.json"`
+`ingest --data "data/fd-cow.txt, model/countries.json;data/states.csv, model/states.json"`